ifb/vapoursynth-tonemap/README.md

     tonemap.Hable(clip clip[, float exposure=2.0, float a=0.15, float b=0.50, float c=0.10, float d=0.20, float e=0.02, float f=0.30, float w=11.2])

+Peserve both dark and bright details better than Reinhard, at the cost of slightly darkening everything.
+Use it when detail preservation is more important than color and brightness accuracy.

 * clip: Clip to process.
 Only planar 32-bit float is supported.

 * exposure: Gain to apply.